CaioHAndradeLima/pokemon/README.md

 any pull request opened will run the build, unit tests and espresso tests.
 See the [CI algoritm here](https://github.com/CaioHAndradeLima/pokemon/blob/main/.github/workflows/android.yml)

-## Other Apps

-if you would like see local persistence on Android App, [see this project](https://github.com/CaioHAndradeLima/jetpackComposeAssignment)

 ## Hybrid experience

 I have experience on flutter apps, [see here](https://github.com/CaioHAndradeLima/nasa)